nkadwaikar/nadeem-labs/labs/azure-frontdoor-static-website-lab.md

 x-cache: TCP_MISS
 ```

-**Interpretation:**
+### **Meaning**
-- Route is active
+- The route is now active.
-- Origin is serving content
+- The origin is serving content.
-- Front Door is delivering the static website globally
+- Azure Front Door is delivering the static website globally.
-- `TCP_MISS` = first fetch from origin
+- `TCP_MISS` indicates the first request fetched content from the origin.
-- Future requests will show `TCP_HIT` as caching activates
+- Subsequent requests will return `TCP_HIT` once cached at the edge.

 ---

-## 4. Lessons Learned
+# **5. Lessons Learned**

-1. **`CONFIG_NOCACHE` = No active route at the edge** - Indicates a propagation delay, not a configuration error
+1. `CONFIG_NOCACHE` indicates no active route at the edge.
+2. This is caused by propagation delay, not misconfiguration.

-2. **Always validate the origin independently** - If the static website endpoint returns `200 OK`, the storage configuration is correct
+3. Always validate the origin independently.
+4. If the static website endpoint returns **200 OK**, the storage configuration is correct.

-3. **Forwarding protocol must match the origin** - Static website endpoints require HTTPS
+5. Forwarding protocol must match the origin.
+6. Static website endpoints require **HTTPS**.
+7. Leave **Origin Path** empty for static websites.

-4. **Leave Origin Path empty** - Static website hosting handles `/` → `/index.html`
+8. Static website hosting automatically maps `/` → `/index.html`.

-5. **Propagation delays can be longer than expected** - After multiple edits or purges, Front Door may enter a deep global sync cycle
+9. Propagation delays can be longer than expected.
+10. After multiple edits, purges, or recreations, Front Door may enter a lengthy global sync.
+11. Do not modify settings during propagation.

-6. **Avoid changing configuration during propagation** - Once the configuration is correct, wait for propagation to complete
+12. Once the configuration is correct, wait for propagation to complete.

-7. **Headers reveal the system state:**
+13. Response headers provide valuable insight:
-    - `CONFIG_NOCACHE` → no route propagated
+    - `CONFIG_NOCACHE` → No route has propagated.
-    - `TCP_MISS` → route active
+    - `TCP_MISS` → Route active; content fetched from origin.
-    - `TCP_HIT` → cached at edge
+    - `TCP_HIT` → Content cached at the edge.
+14. Costs remain predictable.

-8. **Costs remain predictable** - Propagation delays and 404s do not generate data-transfer charges
+15. Propagation delays and 404 errors do **not** generate data transfer charges.

+---